lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   filtering in the data path and to record filtering within all files processed (as all records also contain the host name).
 The default is all hosts.

-### Aggregation filter options
+### Job filtering options

+These are only available with the `jobs` command.
 All filters are optional.
-Records must pass all specified filters.
+Jobs must pass all specified filters.

+`--command=<command>`

+  Select only jobs whose command name contains the `<command>` string.
+This is a little ambiguous, as a job may have more than one process and not all processes need have the same command name.
+  We select for the name of the job the name of the process whose start time is the earliest in the set of records for a job.

 `--min-avg-cpu=<pct>`